kdraba/polymer-introduction/README.md

 ## Current Step

+### Making date-tick and date-relative independent of each other

+If we are going to pull the `date-tick` element out of the `date-relative` element we need a way for the `date-relative` element to be notified when the `date-tick` interval changes.
+We could use the `tick` event we set up earlier, but as we have a one to many relationship and can only define a single handler declaratively on the `date-tick` element, we use an easier way: data binding.

+We add the same `lastUpdate` property to our `date-tick` element that we defined in our `date-relative` element and remove the event sender and handler code from [app/elements/date-relative/date-tick.html](./app/elements/date-relative/date-tick.html) and [app/elements/date-relative/date-relative.html](./app/elements/date-relative/date-relative.html) respectively.

+Next, we add our `date-tick` element to the [app/index.html](./app/index.html) file and set up the binding between the `last-update` attribute of the `date-tick` and the `last-update` attribute of the individual `date-relative` elements.

+Done.
+Have a look at our [app](http://localhost:5000/) - the update of the displayed relative date is not working anymore?
+You are right!

+Lets see in our next commit, what we can do about that.

+## Previous Steps

 ### Extracting a date-tick element

 Displaying a relative date and updating the display in a interval are two different things.
 Hence we are going to extract the logic to update the display in its own element.
 Therefore we create the `date-tick` element in [app/elements/date-relative/date-tick.html](./app/elements/date-relative/date-tick.html).